-1. Fubu’s Broke to Billionaire
+1. Broke to Billionaire

 However, he wouldn’t be where he is today without the help of his mother, who taught him to sew and took out a second mortgage on her home to help him get his business off the ground.
 He also notes that without the assistance of friends from his neighborhood, the products wouldn’t have had sales people when the company first began.
-His big break came when he sold rapper LL Coo J, who had grown up in the same neighborhood as Daymond, on the idea of wearing one of his hats in a photo—and the rest is history.
+His big break came when he sold rapper LL Cool J, who had grown up in the same neighborhood as Daymond, on the idea of wearing one of his hats in a photo—and the rest is history.

-Motivational sales lesson: It’s okay to rely on the people around you for help.
+Motivational sales Lesson: It’s okay to rely on the people around you for help.
 Be that your mentors, friends, or family.
 If you can’t sell the people closest to you on your ideas or product, then who can you convince to buy your product?
-Close connections can help you network, and provide moral support if you’re struggling.
+Close connections can help you network and provide moral support if you’re struggling.

 2. The Incentive of Getting Fired

+This is one of the motivational sales stories Xactly holds close to heart.
 Before he founded Xactly Corporation in 2005 with Satish Palvai, Christopher Cabrera, worked at a different organization as SVP of operations.
 He thought there was a strong possibility he was first in line to fill the position when his CEO was ousted after the company’s IPO.
 But, as fate would have it, the situation turned out very differently.

-The board appointed a leader who was firmly set in his ways, and wasn’t interested in the quick clip of technological advancements.
+The board appointed a leader who was firmly set in his ways and wasn’t interested in the quick clip of technological advancements.